-The Foot and Ankle Service at Stanford Health Care specializes in disorders and diseases of the foot and ankle in adult, young adult and teenage patients.
+The Foot and Ankle Service at Stanford Health Care specializes in disorders, injuries, and diseases of the foot and ankle in adult, young adult and teenage patients.
 We treat a large spectrum of problems using both surgical and nonsurgical techniques.

 Our specialists have extensive experience treating all types of foot and ankle pain, from congenital conditions to stress fractures.

 Foot pain and problems can be caused by genetics, footwear, overuse and injury resulting in pain, inflammation, and limited movement and mobility.

 A sprain is a stretch and/or tear of a ligament, the fibrous band of connective tissue that joins the end of one bone with another.
 A strain is an injury of a muscle and/or tendon.

 Stress fractures are common sport injuries.
 Usually, they result from overuse, such as: